wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

 ArgoCD sorts all resources first by the phase, then by the wave and finally by type and name.
 If you know that you have some resources which need to be applied before others, then simply group them via the annotation.
 By default, ArgoCD uses wave zero for any resources and hooks.

 ### Non-declarative deployments
 Non-declarative deployments are something which we all are more used to do than anything else.
-Even if we’re creating a hand-over document for the OPS guys, we are providing imperative instructions on how to install the application.
+Even if we’re creating a hand-over document for the OPs department, we are providing imperative instructions on how to install the application.
 And we’re used to create installation scripts for more complex applications.

 However, the preferred way of installing applications with Kubernetes is to use declarative deployments.
 We are providing the service, the deployment, persistent volume claims, secrets, config maps etc.